 Cyberattacks are increasingly common, ranging from denial of service (preventing legitimate users of a service from using it) to defacement (unwanted changes) to a website being hijacked by hackers.
 There are various motives for cyberattacks and hacking, such as theft of sensitive data, extortion, sabotage, industrial espionage or fraud.
 The consequences are disastrous: in most cases, the company is shut down for the time it takes to pay an often significant amount to recover its data, potentially leading to substantial economic damage.
-It also runs the risk of being fined for violation the General Data Protection Regulation (GDPR).
+It also runs the risk of being fined for violation of the General Data Protection Regulation (GDPR).

 Other collateral damage includes the impact on the company’s reputation: no supplier wants to see its private information circulated; in addition, there may be claims for compensation, legal costs or fees for specialist lawyers.

 Today, securing a company needs to go further than a simple annual “penetration test” or specific cybersecurity awareness training.
 And if some companies think that they are unlikely to be of interest to hackers, they are wrong: regardless of their size, companies who do not prioritise cybersecurity are attractive and easy targets for cybercriminals.